tylermorganwall/MusaMasterclass/MusaMasterclass.md

 We’re going to start by making our own 2D maps with rayshader.
 Here, we load in a DEM of the River Derwent in Hobart, Tasmania.
-We’re going to plot it using a few different methods, and then we’re going to go to 3D.
+We’re going to plot it using a few different methods, and then we’re going to go into the third dimension.

 Let’s take a raster object and extract a bare R matrix to work with rayshader.
 To convert the data from the raster format to a bare matrix, we will use the rayshader function `raster_to_matrix()`.
-We will first visualize the data with the `height_shade()` function, which performs a traditional elevation-to-color mapping:

 ``` r
 loadzip = tempfile()